-Assets held by the Bank in a fiduciary or agency capacity for its customers are not included in the accompanying financial statements, since such items are not assets of the Bank.
-The fair value of trust assets under administration were \$148,032,000 and \$140,978,000 as of December 31, 2020 and 2019, respectively.
+Assets held by the Company in a fiduciary or agency capacity for its customers are not included in the accompanying consolidated financial statements, since such items are not assets of the Company.
+The fair value of trust assets under administration were \$174,923,000 and \$148,032,000 as of December 31, 2021 and 2020, respectively.

-Comprehensive Income
+Comprehensive Income (Loss)

-The Company is required to present comprehensive income and its components in a full set of general-purpose financial statements for all periods presented.
-Other comprehensive income (loss) is comprised of net unrealized holding gains or losses on its available-for-sale investment securities as well as changes in unrecognized pension cost, net of tax.
+The Company is required to present comprehensive income (loss) and its components in a full set of general-purpose financial statements for all periods presented.
+Other comprehensive income (loss) is comprised of net unrealized holding gains or losses on its available-for-sale investment securities, net of tax.